redpesk-samples/helloworld-binding/docs/3-Configuration-and-Usage.md

-# Configuration and Usage
+# Configuration and usage

 ## Runtime configuration

 `helloworld-binding` does not require an application-specific runtime configuration file.
-The binding is loaded by `afb-binder` and exposes the `helloworld` API.
+For source-tree development, the binding is loaded by `afb-binder` and exposes the `helloworld` API.
 For the complete binder command-line interface, refer to the [`afb-binder` manual](https://docs.redpesk.bzh/docs/en/master/redpesk-os/afb-binder/afb-binder.1.html).

-When installed as a redpesk package, the `manifest.yml` (stored in the sources in `.rpconfig/manifest.yml`) describes the packaged service and declares the `helloworld` API to the redpesk application framework.
+When installed as a redpesk package, `manifest.yml` describes the packaged service and declares the `helloworld` API to the redpesk application framework.
+It is stored as `rpconfig/manifest.yml` in the sources and installed as `.rpconfig/manifest.yml` in the application directory.

 ## Run a source build